 Talks finally result in an agreement

 Two people played a key role in the merger: Hydro’s managing director in the 1980s, Torvild Aakvaag, and the managing director of ÅSV, Håkon Sandvold.
-However, it was a third person, Dag Flaa from Hydro, who became the first top manager in Hydro Aluminum.
+However, it was a third person, Dag Flaa from Hydro, who became the first top manager in Hydro Aluminium.

-No merger is completely problem-free, and neither was the integration of ÅSV and Hydro’s aluminum operation, but it grew into a strong organization which proved to be far more effective as a whole than as a sum of its individual parts.
+No merger is completely problem-free, and neither was the integration of ÅSV and Hydro’s aluminium operation, but it grew into a strong organization which proved to be far more effective as a whole than as a sum of its individual parts.